 I do find using the lowest preamp level works nicely mixing, with a higher one for tracking.
 You can also switch from line to mic, and really start pushing some distortion into the signal.
 It can sound good on drums or bass, not so much on a vocal or acoustic instrument, but try it and see!

-Tip: The HLS has unusual controls for EQ.
+Tip: The HLS has unusual controls for an EQ.
 Read the HLS manual if you are not sure of how to use them.
 They do a great job cutting out the low end.
 A boost at the the high end often sounds good, since “tape” tends to roll that off.
 They sound smooth, but they definitely are not surgical or precise.
 (And just a thought: try to record so that you don’t need any EQ to fix the way something sounds, then you can EQ just to balance your mix!)

 Kramer Master Tape